abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 let num = Math.random() -- return number between 0 and 1, every execution will generate new number

+#### Problem 1.17: Explain different data types in JavaScript

+In JavaScript, there are 7 Primitive Data types.
+List is as follows :

+**1. String**
+Strings are used to represent text.
+They are written by enclosing their content in quotes.

+let firstName = ‘Abhay’ //String data types (using single quote)

+let secondName = "Abhay" //String data types (using double quote)

+let name = `Abhay` //String data types (using backlinks)

+firstName, secondName have pretty much the same behaviour.
+You can use single quote (‘’), double quote (“”) or backlinks(``) to mark strings as long the quotes at the start and the end of the string match.
+String cannot be divided, multiplied or subtracted but +/- operator can be used on them.
+Almost anything can be put between quotes and JavaScript will make a string value out of it.

+But putting few characters are more difficult
+How to put quote between quotes - \’
+How to put newline in a string - \n
+How to put backslash inside a string - \\

+Whenever a backslash(\) is found inside quoted text, it indicates that a character after it has special meaning.
+This is called escaping the character.

+Backlink quotes string are called template literals, and can do few more things like embed other values.
+Example :
+	`Half of 10 is ${10/5}` Output : Half of 10 is 5

+**2. number**
+Numbers can be integers (whole numbers) or floating-point numbers (decimal numbers).
+They are used for arithmetic operations and calculations.

+let age =18 // number data types

+**3. BigInt **
+It is suitable for large number calculations especially required in scientific application.
+To be honest, I never needed to use this in my programming journey.

+**4. Boolean**
+A boolean represents one of two values : true or false.
+Booleans are often used for logical operations and conditional statements. let isLoggedIn = false //boolean data types -- true/false

+**5. undefined**
+When you declare a variable & do not assign any value to it, it is undefined. ex.

+let accountState;
+console.log(accountState);
+Output : `undefined` is the output of above code

+**6. null**
+let ab = null // it is a standalone value, its a type. representation of empty value

+**7. Symbol**
+Symbols are unique and immutable values that can be used as identifiers for object properties.
+It is primarily used to avoid property name collisions in objects when multiple scripts or libraries are used together.
+To be honest, I never needed to use this in my programming journey.

+//How to define Symbol
+const id = Symbol('123')
+const anotherId =Symbol('123')

+**Note** : all primitive type uses Stack Memory, provides only value. it is passed as value, no reference is provided.

+#### Problem 1.20 : Explain Object Data Type in JavaScript

+  There are three object data types :

+ 1. An Object (can have mixed data types) : An Object is a collection of properties, where each property has a key (or name) and a value.
+It is a collection of key-value pairs. let myObj = {
+         		 name:"Abhay",
+         		 age:22,
+     		 }
+ 2. An Array : An Array is an ordered list of values (elements), which can be of any data type, including other arrays and objects. const heroes = ["Shaktiman","nagraj"]

+ 3. A function : A Function is a block of code designed to perform a particular task.
+Functions can be assigned to variables and can be passed as arguments to other functions. const myFunc = function(){
+        console.log("hello world");
+   }

+Note : All Non-Primitive or reference types provide reference (can directly refer memory address).
+Gets stored in Heap Memory

 ## Level 2 : Operators

 #### Problem 2.1 : Write a program to add two numbers and log the result to console

+	function addTwoNumber(first, second) {
+	  //check argument is valid number
+	  if (first && second) {
+		console.log(first + second);
+	  } else {
+		console.log("Not valid number");
+	  }
+	}

+	addTwoNumber(10, 20); //30
+	addTwoNumber(10); //Not a valid number
+	addTwoNumber("ABC"); //Not a valid number

 #### Problem 2.2 : Write a program to subtract two numbers and log the result to console
+	function subTractTwoNumber(first, second) {
+	  //check argument is valid number
+	  if (first && second) {
+		console.log(first - second);
+	  } else {
+		console.log("Not valid number");
+	  }
+	}

+	subTractTwoNumber(30, 20); //10
+	subTractTwoNumber(10); //Not a valid number
+	subTractTwoNumber("ABC"); //Not a valid number

 #### Problem 2.3 : Write a program to multiply two numbers and log the result to console
+	function multiplyTwoNumber(first, second) {
+	  //check argument is valid number
+	  if (first && second) {
+		console.log(first * second);
+	  } else {
+		console.log("Not valid number");
+	  }
+	}

+	multiplyTwoNumber(30, 20); //600
+	multiplyTwoNumber(10); //Not a valid number
+	multiplyTwoNumber("ABC"); //Not a valid number

 #### Problem 2.4 : Write a program to divide two numbers and log the result to console
+	function divideTwoNumber(first, second) {
+	  //check argument is valid number
+	  if (first && second) {
+		console.log(first / second);
+	  } else {
+		console.log("Not valid number");
+	  }
+	}

+	divideTwoNumber(30, 5); //6
+	divideTwoNumber(10); //Not a valid number
+	divideTwoNumber("ABC"); //Not a valid number

 #### Problem 2.5 : Write a program to find remainder when one number is divided by another and log the result to the console
+		function findRemainderOfTwoNumber(first,second){

+			if (!first % !second!==0){
+				console.log(first%second);
+			}else{
+				console.log("Not a valid number");
+			}
+		}

+		findRemainderOfTwoNumber(20,3); //2
+		findRemainderOfTwoNumber(20,4); //0
+		findRemainderOfTwoNumber(10); //Not a valid number
+		findRemainderOfTwoNumber("ABC");//Not a valid number

 #### Problem 2.6 : Use the += operator to add a number to a variable and log the result to the console
+	let a = 10;
+	a+=20;
+	console.log(a); //30

 #### Problem 2.7 : Use the -= operator to subtract a number to a variable and log the result to the console
+	let a = 30;
+	a-=20;
+	console.log(a); //10

 #### Problem 2.8 : Write a program to compare two numbers using > and < and log the results to console